 I am passionate about digital libraries and archives, scholarly communication, and data management in academic libraries.
 As a graduate student at Indiana University’s School of Informatics and Computing, I am pursuing my Master of Library Science (MLS) and Master of Information Science (MIS) with a specialization in digital libraries.
 After graduating in May 2014, I aim to work in a technology-focused role in an academic library.
 I may end up being called a librarian, archivist, or technologist–and happily, I identify with all of those titles!

-I have cultivated a rich expanse of work experience while going to school full-time, building my competencies in the areas of digital collections, special collections and archives, instruction, public speaking and project management.
+I have cultivated a rich expanse of work experience while going to school full-time, building my competencies in the areas of digital collections, special collections and archives, data curation and scholarly communication, instruction, public speaking and project management.
 I have strived to take initiative in developing new services and workflows and to seek out leadership positions whenever possible.
 If there is anything I have discovered about myself during my graduate education, it is that I enjoy strategic planning, tackling challenges, and staying engaged with a multitude of projects.
-Because of this, I have developed the career goal of working in academic library administration and management.
+Because of this, I have developed the career goal of working in library administration and management.

 You can contact me at bhmarsha(at)indiana(dot)edu.